 NOTE: This type of updating is not an easy task for just anyone and can easily screw up your site.
 Please try to get a developer to work on this or ask Evolv to do for you.

 If you want Evolv to do your updates for you every week, please notify us.
-We offer a WP Updates package for $12/mo – see details at bottom of our WP Engine post.
+See details at the bottom of our WP Engine post (linked below).